jacoduplessis/de/readme.md

 ## Application Questions

 - "circulation to AS&R Team"
-- areas, sections
+- taxonomy: operation, areas, sections
 - production cost (calculator, how it will be recorded)
 - notifications / emails
 - RELIABILITY INCIDENT EFFECT (select one)
-- incident status (4 options, look in doc)
 - solution priority (not the same as short, med, long term)
 - dates on close out slide solution categories
 - extra fields for close out slide - immediate cause, root cause, images